d3liriu5/pallet-data/README.md

-# Pallet Data
+# Real Data, Real Prototypes

 This repo is a shared resource for anyone at Motive who wants to build prototypes, experiments, or internal tools using real fleet data&mdash;without needing deep technical expertise or wrangling fake placeholder content.

 It contains anonymized schema files that represent the core parts of our platform.
-Think of them as maps: they tell you exactly what data exists, what it's called, and how it connects together.
-Pair them with v0, Claude Code, or Figma Make, and you can go from idea to working prototype in an afternoon.
+Think of them as maps: they tell you exactly what data exists, what it's called, and how it connects together&mdash;and they're designed to be pasted directly into AI-assisted prototyping tools like v0, Claude Code, and Figma Make.

 ## Why prototype with real data?